Try Basic Fixes

 Restart your PC one more time and try to open your apps again.

 Misconfigured registry entries on your Windows PC can also prevent apps and programs from opening.
-To fix this, you will need to make a few changes to the registry files manually.
+To fix this, you must manually change the registry files.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System

-Step 4: In the right pane, locate the FilterAdministratorToken entry.
-If you can’t find it, right-click on the System key and select New > DWORD (32-bit) Value.
+Step 3: In the right pane, locate the FilterAdministratorToken entry.
+If you can’t find it, right-click on the System key > select New > DWORD (32-bit) Value.
 Then, name it FilterAdministratorToken.

-Step 5: Double-click the newly created DWORD and set its Value data to 1.
-Then, click OK.
+Step 4: Double-click the newly created DWORD > set its Value data to 1 > click OK.

-Restart your PC after this and see if you can open apps and programs after that.
+Restart your PC and see if you can open apps and programs after that.

 Problems with your current user account can also lead to such issues.
 This can happen if the user account files are corrupted.
-If that seems to be the case, you can create and switch to a new user account.
-Here’s how you can do it.
+If so, you can create and switch to a new user account.
+Here’s how to do it.

-Step 1: Press Windows key + I to launch the Settings app.
+Step 1: Press the Windows key + I to launch the Settings app.

 Step 2: Switch to the Accounts tab and click on Other users.